The Eagleton-Waters Book Award is given biennially for the best book published on the political history of Missouri.

 The award is made possible through the generosity of the late Thomas F. Eagleton, former Missouri attorney general and lieutenant governor and US senator from Missouri, 1968-1987; and Henry J. Waters III, the longtime publisher of the Columbia Daily Tribune and a member of the Society's board of trustees.

 The honor includes a $1,000 cash prize and a plaque for the author(s).
 Although the award is designed to be given biennially, the Society reserves the right not to make an award at the discretion of the judges.
-Any awards for 2019 will be presented at the Society's annual meeting on November 2, 2019.
+Any awards for 2021 will be presented at the Society's annual meeting in 2021.

 The subject matter of books nominated for the award should pertain to the political history of Missouri.

 Original, documented scholarship in the form of monographs, historical biographies, and/or general studies may be nominated.
 Festschrifts, collections of essays, autobiographies, and edited works are not eligible for consideration.

 Four copies of the book and a letter of nomination that includes full contact information for the publisher and the author should be personally delivered or postmarked by June 30, 2021, to: